bajabob/CSCE-315-Project-1/README.md

 ## CSCE-315-Project-1 Traveling Salesman

 ### Notes
-Recived an A on this project, but this was not the fastest implemention when compared to my peers.
+Received an A on this project, but this was not the fastest implementation when compared to my peers.
 Next time I attempt this problem I will implement a linear programming solution.

 ### Guidelines
 Your program should read from the standard input a list of points